Keyboard shortcuts

 mise doctor

 You should see “No problems found”.
-If you see errors, check the mise installation docs.

 bundle install